kataw/kataw/test/__snapshot__/parser/expressions/async-arrow/invalid-cases.md

 ✖ Declaration or statement expected - start: 559, end: 561
 ✖ Declaration or statement expected - start: 585, end: 588
 ✖ Binding identifier expected - start: 601, end: 603
-✖ An arrow function can not be part of an operator to the right - start: 694, end: 696 ✖ Declaration or statement expected - start: 694, end: 696
+✖ Parameter 'await' for async arrow not allowed here - start: 638, end: 644 ✖ An arrow function can not be part of an operator to the right - start: 694, end: 696 ✖ Declaration or statement expected - start: 694, end: 696